Common vaccine side-effects

 For more information, visit the CDC webpage Myocarditis and Pericarditis Following mRNA COVID-19 Vaccination.

-There have been reports of Guillain Barré syndrome in some people who got the Johnson & Johnson (Janssen) COVID-19 Vaccine.
+There have been rare cases of Guillain Barré syndrome in some people who got the Johnson & Johnson (Janssen) COVID-19 Vaccine.
 Guillain Barré syndrome is a nervous system disorder in which the body’s immune system damages nerve cells, causing muscle weakness and sometimes paralysis.
-In most of these people, symptoms began within 42 days of getting the vaccine.
-The chance of this happening is very low.
+Most of the cases were in men ages 50 years and older.

-Seek medical attention right away if you develop any of the following symptoms after receiving the Johnson & Johnson Vaccine:
+Seek medical attention right away if you develop any of the following symptoms:

 Sign up at vsafe.cdc.gov

-During the first week after you get your vaccine, v-safe will send you a text message each day to ask how you are doing.
-Then you will get check-in messages once a week for up to 5 weeks.
-You’ll also receive check-ins 3, 6, and 12 months after your final dose of vaccine.
-If you report certain symptoms, someone from CDC may call to check on you.
-Learn more about v-safe.
+After you enroll, during the first week after you get your vaccine, v-safe will send you a text message each day to ask how you are feeling.
+After that, you will receive fewer health check-ins.
+Depending on your answers, someone from CDC may call to get more information.
+V-safe is available in multiple languages.